tolitius/funoop/README.md

 Out of many strong JVM based languages Clojure and Java make a great couple.

-Coming to Clojure from Spring/Java several years ago I really wished back then someone could explain functional programming and Clojure echo system to me from the Spring/Java point of view.
+Coming to Clojure from Spring/Java several years ago I really wished back then someone could explain functional programming and Clojure ecosystem to me from the Spring/Java point of view.

 funoop bridges this gap by showing practical "How would you do X in Clojure" examples including: